braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/android/google_play_privacy.md

 |Is all of the user data collected by your app encrypted in transit?|Yes.|
 |Do you provide a way for users to request that their data be deleted?|Yes.|

-For more information about how to handle user requests for their data and deletion, see [Braze Data Retention Information][1].
+For more information about handling user requests for their data and deletion, see [Braze Data Retention Information][1].

 ## Data collection

 The data collected by Braze is determined by your specific integration and the user data you choose to collect.
-To learn more about what data Braze collects by default, and how to disable certain attributes, see our [SDK data collection options][5].
+To learn more about what data Braze collects by default and how to disable certain attributes, see our [SDK data collection options][5].

 <table id="datatypes">
     <thead>